A recognition principle for iterated suspensions as coalgebras over the little cubes operad: Coalgebras over topological operads

-For the definition above to be complete and correct, we require two steps: \begin{enumerate} \item[{Step 1.}] Define $\bar f_1:\P(1) \to C(X)$. \item[{Step 2.}] Check that $\bar f_1 D_i = *$ is the base point for all indexes $i$, except for at most a single one. \end{enumerate} Where Step $2$ follows from Proposition \ref{Prop:Characterization of C(X) as a subspace of Map}.
+For the definition above to be complete and correct, we require two steps: \begin{itemize} \item [Step 1.]
+Define $\bar f_1:\P(1) \to C(X)$. \item [Step 2.]
+Check that $\bar f_1 D_i = *$ is the base point for all indexes $i$, except for at most one. \end{itemize}